 Undergraduate Audition Requirements

-The Theatre Arts program leading to a Bachelor of Fine Arts (B.F.A.) degree provides conservatory training to individuals interested in pursuing careers in the professional theatre including actors, dancers, singers, and technicians.
+The Theatre Arts program leading to a Bachelor of Fine Arts (B.F.A.) degree in Acting and the Bachelor of Fine Arts (B.F.A.) degree in Musical Theatre provides conservatory training to individuals interested in pursuing careers in the professional theatre including actors, dancers, singers, and technicians.
 The faculty will evaluate your ability to follow direction, your attitude and preparation, and your rehearsal.

 • Auditions may last up to 10 minutes.
 Potential students should submit an audition and/or expect to be involved in an interview process online if they have not auditioned in person.

-• Technical Theatre students will have their portfolio reviewed in place of an audition.
-A headshot and a professional resume can be submitted as well-either through the portal below or as an email to [email protected] requesting that it be added to your application.
+• A headshot and a professional resume can be submitted as well-either through the portal below or as an email to admissions@ftc.edu requesting that it be added to your application.
 They are not, however, required items.

 Prepare a three-part audition with (1) song, (2) dance and (3) monologue components.